swaptacular/swpt-k8s-config/README.md

 skip the previous steps, and start installing the Git server right away.

-## Installing a simple Git server in your Kubernetes cluster
+## Install a simple Git server in your Kubernetes cluster

-The next thing is to install a Git server to your Kubernetes cluster, which will contain a copy of your GitOps repository.
+The next step is to install a Git server in your Kubernetes cluster, which will contain a copy of your GitOps repository.
 But before you can do this, you need to add the root-CA public key for each one of your Swaptacular nodes, to the